TsaorKG/obj-loader/docs/README.md

 # Welcome to our Projects Webpage
  Author: Gabriel Walbron & Adrien Jacquin

- In this web page you will find all the information about our project made in relation to our virtual reality lessons at Ecole Centrale Nantes.

-## Project 1
+## Project
- The goal of our first project is to implement a .OBJ file loader in order to read 3D object files.
+ The goal of our project is to implement a .OBJ file loader in order to read 3D object files.

  The steps are the following :
    - Parse the file